About the Walk to End ALS

 Together, we can achieve more

 ALS Societies across Canada work together to maximize our collective impact and make the greatest difference for people and families living with ALS.
-Our approach as eight independent organizations working in partnership enables us to respond to the variation that exists between provincial healthcare systems where we each play a role in filling gaps by providing community-based support.
+Working in partnership enables us to respond to the variation that exists between provincial healthcare systems where we each play a role in filling gaps by providing community-based support.
 Collectively through initiatives like the Walk to End ALS, ALS Societies across Canada fund the ALS Canada Research Program, which funds peer-reviewed research grants and fosters collaboration among Canadian researchers, helping to nurture new ideas and build capacity.
 Through provincial and federal advocacy, ALS Societies give voice to the collective experience of people living with ALS to help drive program and system changes for the ALS community.

 About the Brain Canada match